 - Locate the VIN on the door jamb or lower-left corner of the windshield.
 Add the last five digits of your VIN.

 - Below item 19, you will see Code:00.
 Change the Code to the sum of the last five digits of your VIN using the trip reset button.

 - Once the hidden menu is unlocked, you can reset impossible values to the factory setting.

 - Turn off the ignition and wait 10 seconds.

 Let’s say you replaced your BMW brake pads but cannot reset the brake light.

-The most issue that will prevent you from resetting the BMW brake wear reminder is because the pads on the axle with old pads are also critically well.
+The biggest issue that will prevent you from resetting the BMW brake wear reminder is that the pads on the axle with old pads are also critically well.
 For example, if you replaced the front brake pads, the rear brake pads may also be low.
 A bad brake wear sensor is another problem that will prevent you from restoring the BMW brake light.

 Every time you replace your BMW brakes, you should also replace the brake pad wear sensor.
 If you keep the old brake sensor, it will be impossible to reset the BMW brake light.
 When you carry out the procedure to reset the brake light, a message on the instrument cluster states, “reset impossible.”

 If you have reset the brake service reminder for both the front and rear brake pads and the light remains on, the next step is to check the voltage going to the brake pad wear sensor and read the fault codes.

 Use a digital multimeter and check the DC voltage at the wires coming to the sensor.
 You should get between 10 to 12 volts.
 Rember, you are checking the line coming to the brake sensor.
 Not the brake sensor itself.
 Ignition should be on when you measure the voltage.